guide

 The Chemistry Behind the Mistake

-Putting gasoline (petrol) in a diesel vehicle is one of the most common — and potentially most expensive — fueling mistakes a driver can make.
+Putting petrol in a diesel vehicle is one of the most common — and potentially most expensive — fueling mistakes a driver can make.
 To understand why it's so damaging, you need to understand how fundamentally different these two fuels are at a chemical level.

 What Happens Inside the Engine

-The moment gasoline enters your diesel fuel system, a chain reaction of damage begins.
+The moment petrol enters your diesel fuel system, a chain reaction of damage begins.
 Here's the progression:

 • Injector damage: Those metallic shavings from the fuel pump travel downstream into the fuel injectors.
 Diesel injectors have microscopic tolerances — some spray holes are smaller than a human hair.
 Metallic debris scores these precision components, causing uneven spray patterns, poor atomization, and eventually total injector failure.